gqrlt1207/CI-CD-test/README.md

         c.
 Creating the final image which hosts the 'hello app'.
         d.
 Starting the container.
         e.
 Performing test which will send some request to the api address and check if it receive 'HTTP/1.1 200'.
         f.
-Deleting the intermidiate images.
+Deleting the intermediate images.
         g.
 Stop & destroy the container and image if you pass a parameter containing 'clean' to the 'build.sh'.

+   when your run 'build.sh' on linux server, please make sure it has 'execution' permission.
+If not, run command 'chmod 755 build.sh' please.

 5. How to use this repostitory: